 This is a question that we at TWM Performance hear from curious customers every day.

-Gear Knobs have been around since the first car was made, however until recently
+Shift knobs have been around since the first car was made, however until recently

 like your car actually performed better, and allowed you to shift faster and more smoothly